-Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+How the 1996 Murder of JonBenét Ramsey Became a National Obsession - E!
 Online

 "I know people think I did it, that my parents did it," Burke told Dr. Phil.
 "I know that we were suspects.
 I want to honor her memory by doing this interview.
 I don't want anyone to forget."

-There is no danger of that happening.
+There was no danger of that happening.

-Ironically, no matter how much time John and Patsy spent trying publicly to get the case solved, hiring their own investigators and offering reward money—and no matter how many teams of experts probe the details after the fact—the absolute truth remains covered up.
+Ironically, no matter how much time John and Patsy spent trying publicly to get the case solved, hiring their own investigators and offering reward money the absolute truth remains covered up.
 And it might always stay that way.

 "I am convinced that people still care about JonBenét Ramsey case because, A, a child was brutally murdered.
 The scene was staged.
-And it's never been solved," Nancy Grace, whose eponymous show on HLN, which ended in October after 12 years, was usually devoted to the most shocking crime headlines of the day, told E!
+And it's never been solved," Nancy Grace told E!
 News in 2016.
 "Justice has never been obtained."

+Why has the murder of JonBenét Ramsey remained so fascinating to people?

-It isn't only that JonBenét's murder remains unsolved, though conceivably that alone could be enough to prompt the usual group of die-hard armchair investigators and continued interest from true crime fanatics—which, thanks to podcasts like Serial and the increasingly highbrow nature of true-crime-inspired programming, is all of us.
+It isn't only that JonBenét's murder remains unsolved, though conceivably that alone could be enough to prompt the usual group of die-hard armchair investigators and continued interest from true crime fanatics—which, thanks to podcasts and the at times very highbrow aspirations of true-crime-inspired programming, is all of us.

 It's that everything about the case—a case in which the stone-cold, incontrovertible facts were disturbing enough—was just wrong.
 When you think about the forensic evidence, the hours of interviews, the man power spent on the investigation, you wonder how crimes ever get solved.
 Because wasn't there enough to go on to solve this one?
 Were the police dealing with criminal masterminds?
 Or does a bold-faced lie just become all the more powerful when there's an ingrained class system and a hefty sack of funds at the ready to back it up?

 This case has also never failed to fascinate because authorities were torn down the middle about that last question.
-Some were convinced—right away or down the road—that the Ramseys were getting away with murder, while others felt that the couple were being unfairly maligned, they loved their daughter and the real killer was out there, somewhere, getting away.
+Some were convinced—right away or years later—that the Ramseys were getting away with murder, while others felt that the couple were being unfairly maligned and the real killer was out there, somewhere, getting away.

 "Again, I do not think Mr. Ramsey killed his daughter," Grace added.
 "But to come in to 'kidnap the girl,' go through all the drama of leaving this ransom note and then they go, 'Oh, you know what?
 Forget the money, I'm just gonna kill her and leave her body in the basement'…That scenario, I believe, has bothered people, gotten under their skin, since it first happened."

 From day one, this was going to be a crime that made national news.

-It had all the elements: The victim wasn't just a child, but a beautiful, blond 6-year-old from a well-to-do family.
-The setting was the picturesque, inordinately safe city of Boulder—JonBenét's death was the city's first official homicide of 1996.
-There was evidence of sexual assault, a morbid tidbit for the press to seize on.
-Crime and pop culture being forever intertwined, the photogenic victim became the most heartbreaking kind of celebrity and, spurred on by the O.J. case that had concluded just over a year beforehand, the media were operating at a fever pitch.
+It had all the elements: The victim wasn't just a child, but an adorable white 6-year-old from a well-to-do family.
+The setting was the picturesque, inordinately safe city of Boulder—JonBenét's death, five days before 1996 ended, was the city's first official homicide of the year.
+Investigators found evidence of sexual assault.
+Crime and pop culture being forever intertwined, the photogenic victim became the most heartbreaking kind of celebrity and the media were operating at a fever pitch.

 And the weird details just kept coming.

 At two and a half pages, the rambling ransom note was the longest the FBI had ever seen.
-And what an odd ransom amount, $118,000.
-After JonBenét's body was found, John Ramsey tried to make arrangements to fly the family to Atlanta via private jet that very night, claiming he had urgent matters to attend to.
+And $118,000 was an odd amount to ask for.
+After JonBenét's body was found, John tried to make arrangements to fly the family to Atlanta via private jet that very night, claiming he had urgent matters to attend to.
 Police put a stop to that, but they were allowed to leave town just three days later.

-Inexplicably, John and Patsy Ramsey gave a nearly 40-minute on-camera interview to CNN on Jan.
+Inexplicably, John and Patsy gave a nearly 40-minute on-camera interview to CNN on Jan.
 1, 1997, long before they ever sat down at length with detectives.

 "There is a killer on the loose," Patsy told CNN's Brian Cabell.
-"Absolutely," added John.
+Added John, "Absolutely."

 Then the pageant footage started circulating.

+Why did the JonBenét Ramsey case put child beauty pageants under the microscope?

-It's fairly impossible to separate thoughts of JonBenét from the photos of her that accompanied the headlines in those days, the 6-year-old looking both like a miniature doll and way too grown-up in full hair and makeup, glamour shots taken while she was on the child pageant circuit.
+It's impossible to separate thoughts of JonBenét from the photos of her that accompanied the headlines in those days, the 6-year-old looking both like a miniature doll and way too grown-up in glamour shots.

 On June 1, 1996, JonBenét competed in the Royal Miss state pageant in Denver, and a month later won Gingerbread Production of America's Little Miss Colorado, Mini Supreme division.
-It was around that time Patsy wanted her daughter to have a portfolio and she posed for many of the heavily made-up photos that the whole country would be seeing a few short months later.
+It was around that time Patsy wanted her daughter to have a portfolio and she posed for many of the heavily made-up photos that the whole country would see a few months later.
 She was crowned Little Miss Christmas at the All Star Kids Christmas pageant at the Airport Holiday Inn on the outskirts of Denver on Dec.
 17. She was at a nearby shopping mall in an appearance sponsored by America's Royal Miss on Dec.
 22.

-A week after her murder, ABC's Denver affiliate aired video footage of JonBenét at the Christmas pageant.
+A week after she was killed, ABC's Denver affiliate aired video footage of JonBenét at the Christmas pageant.
 Then Sunburst supplied another TV station with a tape from the summer.
 This was easily the first that most people had ever heard of beauty pageants for little children.

 "That fascinated people," Grace told E!
 News.
 "There were a lot of pictures and video of her that you don't always have with child victims, so the public got to see her over and over and over again—and thereby, ergo, believe they knew her.
 They became familiar with her, they think they know JonBenét and they therefore felt her loss even more deeply."

-Twelve years before the controversial Toddlers & Tiaras would premiere on TLC, the debate was already raging over whether it was appropriate for children as young as JonBenét (and much younger) to be competing in what amounted to a beauty pageant, regardless of any talent portion, or whether it was flat-out exploitation, a way for "pageant moms" to relive their own glory days.
-Patsy Ramsey was Miss West Virginia 1977 and competed for Miss America.
+Twelve years before Toddlers & Tiaras would premiere on TLC, the argument was already raging over whether it was appropriate for children as young as JonBenét to be competing in what amounted to a beauty pageant, regardless of any talent portion, or whether it was flat-out exploitation.
+It also served to turn her parents—particularly her mother—into more suspicious, possibly villainous characters.

-And while the pictures and videos of a poised, precocious and generally beaming JonBenét became the fodder for much conversation about what's appropriate for kids and what isn't, it also served to turn her parents—particularly her mother—into more suspicious, possibly villainous characters.

-What sort of mother would put her child on display like that?
-Was JonBenet being abused behind closed doors?
-What were they hiding?
-Not to mention, did they get away with murder?

-"Anyone who ever finds themselves in this situation, as my family has, will go through two tragedies: One the loss of your family member, and secondly, the total demise of the rest of your living family members because of all the persecution that's laid upon you—unjustly so," Patsy's sister Pam Paugh would lament on the Today show in 2010, two years after DNA officially exonerated Patsy and John, but four years after Patsy's death.
+"Anyone who ever finds themselves in this situation, as my family has, will go through two tragedies: One the loss of your family member, and secondly, the total demise of the rest of your living family members because of all the persecution that's laid upon you—unjustly so," Patsy's sister Pam Paugh lamented on the Today show in 2010, four years after Patsy's death.

-Though authorities would end up focusing on the couple as people of interest, the early days of the investigation would come under fire.
-Much to the DA's later dismay, one detective, Linda Arndt, gave the Ramseys' newly hired criminal attorney a list of the police's questions for John, Patsy and Burke to answer, hoping they could at least get some details (such as "What time did each of you go to sleep?") out of the family while they were in Atlanta for JonBenét's funeral.
+Though authorities ended up focusing on the couple as people of interest, the early days of the investigation also came under fire.
+Much to the district attorney's office's later dismay, a detective named Linda Arndt, gave the Ramseys' newly hired criminal attorney a list of the police's questions for John, Patsy and Burke to answer, hoping they could at least get some details (such as "What time did each of you go to sleep?") out of the family while they were in Atlanta for JonBenét's funeral.

 Boulder Police and the Boulder District Attorney's Office were at loggerheads right away, as well, with each having their own views as to how the investigation should be conducted.
-While their combined objective ultimately became to build a case against the Ramseys, accusations of leaks were flying back and forth, grudges developed and bridges were burned.
+While their combined objective ultimately became to build a case against the Ramseys, accusations of leaks were flying back and forth and grudges developed.

 Neither Patsy nor John sat down for a formal interview with investigators until April 30, 1997, and right afterward they tried to explain to reporters why it had taken so long to sit down with the police.

-"Let me address it very directly: I did not kill my daughter JonBenét," John Ramsey said.
+"Let me address it very directly: I did not kill my daughter JonBenét," John said.
 "There have been innuendos that she had been or was sexually molested.
 I can tell you that those were the most hurtful innuendos to us as a family.
 They are totally false.
 JonBenét and I had a very close relationship.
 I will miss her dearly the rest of my life."

 Added Patsy, "I'm appalled that anyone would think that John or I would be involved in such a hideous, heinous crime.
 But let me assure you that I did not kill JonBenét and did not have anything to do with this."

 Toward the end of the press conference, John said into the camera, "We'll find you.
 We will find you.
 I have that as a sole mission for the rest of my life."

-"Likewise," Patsy agreed.
-"The police and investigators have assured us that this is a case that can be solved.
+Patsy agreed: "The police and investigators have assured us that this is a case that can be solved.
 You may be eluding the authorities for a time, but God knows who you are and we will find you."

-The investigation continued with a vengeance, however, the Ramseys' privilege serving to work both for and against them.
+The investigation continued, however, as the Ramseys' privilege served to work both for and against them.
 They were able to afford a top-notch legal team that ultimately succeeded in its task, which was to make sure the family was officially cleared.
-And yet their wealth and status made them picture-perfect media fodder, as well as gave authorities a reason to dig deeper, no one wanting to be accused of not trying their hardest to nail the rich couple who put their daughter on display in pageants.
+And yet their wealth and status made them picture-perfect media fodder, as well as gave authorities a reason to dig deeper.

 Boulder Police presented their case to prosecutors in June 1998.
-That September, the DA's office started presenting the case to the grand jury.
-In October 1999, prosecutors announced there wasn't enough evidence to file charges against either John or Patsy Ramsey in connection with JonBenét's death.
+That September, prosecutors started presenting their case to the grand jury.
+In October 1999, the DA's office announced there wasn't enough evidence to charge either John or Patsy in connection with JonBenét's death.
 (The indictment unsealed in 2013 revealed that prosecutors had accused the parents in 1999 of two counts each of child abuse resulting in death.)

 In March 2001, the couple filed an $80 million defamation lawsuit against the Boulder Police Department that was ultimately settled for an undisclosed sum.